ARM-software/Tool-Solutions/docker/tensorflow-aarch64/examples/README.md

 python detect_objects.py -m ./ssd_resnet34.yml -i https://raw.githubusercontent.com/zhreshold/mxnet-ssd/master/data/demo/street.jpg
 ```

-Where `-m` sets the configuration file (see below) that describes the model, and `-i` sets the URL of the image in which you want to detect objects.
+Where `-m` sets the configuration file (see below) that describes the model, and `-i` sets the URL, or filename, of the image in which you want to detect objects.
 The output of the script will list what object the model detected and with what confidence.
 It will also draw bounding boxes around those objects in a new image.

 The file [ssd_resnet34.yml](py-api/ssd_resnet34.yml) provides, in [YAML format](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) information about the model:
 - `name`: Name of the model used for inference